 The gNB-CU may include the Cells to be Activated List IE in the F1 SETUP RESPONSE message.
 The Cells to be Activated List IE includes a list of cells that the gNB-CU requests the gNB-DU to activate.
 The gNB-DU shall activate the cells included in the Cells to be Activated List IE and reconfigure the physical cell identity for cells for which the NR PCI IE is included.

+If Cells to be Activated List Item IE is included in the F1 SETUP RESPONSE message, and the information for the cell indicated by the NR CGI IE includes the IAB Info IAB-donor-CU IE, the gNB-DU shall, if supported, apply the IAB STC Info IE therein to the indicated cell.

 For NG-RAN, the gNB-CU shall include the gNB-CU System Information IE in the F1 SETUP RESPONSE message.

 For NG-RAN, the gNB-DU may include the RAN Area Code IE in the F1 SETUP REQUEST message.
 The gNB-CU may use it according to TS 38.300 [6].